NETWAYS/check_elasticsearch/README.md

   check_elasticsearch snapshot [flags]

 Flags:
   -a, --all                         Check all retrieved snapshots.
 If not set only the latest snapshot is checked -N, --number int                  Check latest N number snapshots.
-If not set only the latest snapshot is checked (default 1) -r, --repository string   Comma-separated list of snapshot repository names used to limit the request (default "*") -s, --snapshot string     Comma-separated list of snapshot names to retrieve.
+If not set only the latest snapshot is checked (default 1)
+  -r, --repository string           Comma-separated list of snapshot repository names used to limit the request (default "*") -s, --snapshot string             Comma-separated list of snapshot names to retrieve.
 Wildcard (*) expressions are supported (default "*")
+  -T, --no-snapshots-state string   Set exit code to return if no snapshots are found.
+Supported values are 0, 1, 2, 3, OK, Warning, Critical, Unknown (case-insensitive - default "Unknown")
   -h, --help                        help for snapshot
 ```

 Examples: